British PM's changing vocabulary signals shift from 'hard Brexit'

 Since July 13, when May made her first speech as prime minister, subtle changes have emerged in the way she describes her priorities for talks with the EU.
 Those talks will determine Britain's future, and that of the EU.

-Early on in her tenure, May said little more than that she wanted "the right deal" or "best possible deal" on the trade of goods and services with the rest of Europe, which account for more than 50 percent of the British economy.
+Early on in her tenure, May said little more than that she wanted "the right deal" or "best possible deal" on the trade of goods and services with the rest of the EU.
+Britain's total trade with the EU - imports and exports - is equivalent in size to more than a quarter of its economy.

 But at the Conservative Party conference in October, she unveiled a more specific phrase to describe her aims for Brexit.
 "I want it to give British companies the maximum freedom to trade with and operate within the single market – and let European businesses do the same here," May said.